 Now after or before the DNA test, joining a Facebook group or forum of various tribes in Africa is important.
 This is because of the number of people on Facebook.
-According to Internet World Stats, as of 2017 there were over 177,000,000 Africans on Facebook.
-We believe that number has increased exponentially since then.
+According to Internet World Stats, as of 2017, there were over 177,000,000 Africans on Facebook.
+We believe that the number has increased exponentially since then.

 3: LEARNING ONE OR TWO INDIGENOUS AFRICAN LANGUAGES

-There is a popular believe in Africa that anyone who speaks your language is automatically your brother.
+There is a popular belief in Africa that anyone who speaks your language is automatically your brother.
 In many tribes in Africa, speaking a man’s language, as a stranded traveler, will lead him to offer you a room in his house to pass the night.
 And also share in his meal together with his family.
 That is the power of language.

 Learning one or two African languages would go a long way in connecting you back to your roots.
 And there is certainly a pride that comes with that.
 Statistics show that the most common of the languages that African Diaspora have interests in learning include Swahili, Igbo, Zulu, Yoruba, Somali, Berber, Amharic, Oromo, Manding, Fulani, and Hausa.
 These languages are also the most spoken on the continent.

 YouTube is one place to start.
-There are numerous videos on the basics of these language.
+There are numerous videos on the basis of this language.
 You can also contact the owners of such videos for private and personal tutorials.
 Another way, is to reach out to those in the social media groups to point you to the right tutors.
 If at this point you have verified your ancestry you can start to learn the language of your people.

 4: TRAVELING TO THAT TRIBE YOU LEARNT THEIR LANGUAGE OR YOUR ANCESTRAL VILLAGE

 Traveling down to Africa is a key step in reconnection.
-It should come after completion of ancestry DNA tests.
+It should come after the completion of ancestry DNA tests.
 It would be more fulfilling if you traveled to your village and asked questions.
 Meet the king or traditional ruler and introduce yourself.
 It will amaze you the kind of reception you will receive.

 It is important that we dispel any form of negativity that must have clouded your mind.
 Some will advise not to come because of one fear or the other.
 But they don’t know that every Christmas, many of our young men and women come back to Africa with their European spouses and friends.
-These white people enjoy our villages, festivals and hospitality.
+These white people enjoy our villages, festivals, and hospitality.
 In January they leave and come back the next year with more friends and family.

 5: INVESTING IN YOUR ANCESTRAL COUNTRY

-The truth remains that there is no flexibility of investment in America or Europe for African diaspora, as there is in Africa.
+The truth remains that there is no flexibility of investment in America or Europe for the African diaspora, as there is in Africa.
 There is abundant land in Africa, that one could invest in real estate without hassles.

-One of the voices and personalities we respect so much for his inroads in investments in Africa, is Akon.
-In one of his speeches he said “Africa is the only place in the world where black people can go and build several companies within 5 years.”
+One of the voices and personalities we respect so much for his inroads in investments in Africa is Akon.
+In one of his speeches, he said: “Africa is the only place in the world where black people can go and build several companies within 5 years.”
 He is currently investing in his country Senegal.
 The President of Senegal, gifted him 2,000 acres of land to build a city.
 Akon’s company has also structured $400million worth of solar, which powers 200,00 small solar projects in 14 African countries.

 These five steps are only but the foundation to the exodus of our African Diaspora brothers and sisters, back home.
 We know some of you have been searching for ways to connect to your roots, and we hope we have been able to help.
 We will continuously expand this list with valuable links and recommendations as the days go by.
 We will also appreciate your contributions on strategies that have worked for you and those that seemed impossible.

-From the mother land; we love you all.
+From the motherland; we love you all.